 I’m a lifelong, practical gardener, a botanist and a garden designer, currently living in the centre of the extraordinary city of Paris.
-I started Beyond the Window Box while living in the 3rd arrondissement my personal gardening activity has been scaled down to fit a shady, second floor balcony and a couple of window boxes.
+I started Beyond the Window Box while living in the 3rd arrondissement, scaling down my personal gardening activity to fit a shady, second floor balcony and a couple of window boxes.
 This blog started as an account of the delights and set backs of urban gardening in a very small space.
 (Since we moved to a ground floor flat in the 5th arrondissement, my Paris gardening has scaled up a little to fifteen square meters of ground and four window boxes.)

 As I adjusted to city life, tending a few plants of my own was an important way of putting down roots.
 Exploring the green side of Paris was my key to feeling at home in the city beyond the window box.
 I’ve visited well known parks and gardens, city squares and riverside quays.

 I’ve also been discovering lesser known green ways, seeking out wild places in the city and getting involved in community gardening projects.
 Paris Green gives links to the posts about these different aspects of city green space.

 Although, for me, it’s the trees and the green space that make Paris a livable city, I can’t keep focussed on the green and growing all the time.
 The street scenes and architectural details that make their way into this blog are those that catch the eye of a curious botanist and gardener with an interest in stone carving and a deep-rooted concern for the wider planet.

-While I’m getting to know Paris, my ‘other garden’ is largely fending for itself.
-Developed over the last twenty years, this garden was designed to be wildlife friendly but I’d not anticipated leaving nature in charge quite so much.
-When I visit the garden now I’m catching up with changes in my absence, working with the weeds for a while and watching the wildlife.
-There are links to posts and pictures from A Wild Garden.
+While I was getting to know Paris, my ‘other garden’ in York was largely fending for itself.
+Developed over twenty years, this garden was designed to be wildlife friendly but I’d not anticipated leaving nature in charge quite so much.
+For two years I visited intermittently, catching up with changes in my absence, working with the weeds for a while and watching the wildlife.
+You’ll find more about this garden in A Wild Garden.